vardanyan96/vardanyan96/README.md

 # Hi there 👋, I'm Narek

+⚠️ **Attention!** All examples on GitHub are just code snippets for demonstration purposes.
+All full-fledged projects are stored in private repositories for security reasons.

 ## 🚀 About Me
 I'm a full-stack developer with expertise in **PHP**, **Laravel**, **Vue**, and **Nuxt**.
 I have a rich career history, including roles as a developer, team lead, and CTO.
 Over the years, I've successfully implemented numerous projects, built effective teams, and created innovative products.